MikaMorais/MikaMorais/README.md

 - :computer: FullStack Developer Jr
 - :city_sunset: São Paulo - SP
-- 🔭 Currently working on some Java Projects and a Platform game in Python
+- 🔭 Currently working on Java Projects, Python Projects and some college projects
 - 👯 Always open to new possibilities and collaboration on any kind of projects.

 ### 🛠 Languages & Tools